Home Inspection

 old roof lg

-Even though the roof is a particularly difficult area of the house to clean, it’s important to conduct regular maintenance to make sure that everything is in full working order.
-As mentioned, the roof is the home’s first line of defense against the weather, and if one or more of the aspects of the roof has issues, it will likely result in some form of water penetration to the home.
+Even though the roof is a challenging area of the house to clean, regular maintenance must be conducted to ensure everything is in complete working order.
+As mentioned, the roof is the home’s first line of defense against the weather, and if one or more of the aspects of the roof have issues, it will likely result in some form of water penetration to the home.

 • Damaged gutters